 Before the iconic red roof logo was adopted in 1969, Pizza Hut had a mascot named Pizza Pete who also served as its logo.
 The mustachioed cartoon man wore a chef’s hat, neckerchief, and an apron while serving up hot meals to hungry customers.
 Pizza Pete was still used throughout the 1970s on bags, cups, and advertisements, but was eventually phased out.

 It was announced late in 2012 that Pizza Hut had plans to release a limited edition perfume that smelled like "fresh dough with a bit of spice."
-One hundred fans of the Pizza Hut Canada profile on Facebook won bottles of the scent, and another promotion around Valentine's Day gave American pizza lovers a chance to own the fragrance via a Twitter contest.
-The packaging for the perfume resembles mini pizza boxes, and a few surfaced on eBay for as much as $495.
+One hundred fans of the Pizza Hut Canada Facebook page won bottles of the scent, and another promotion around Valentine's Day gave American pizza lovers a chance to own the fragrance via a Twitter contest.
+The packaging for the perfume resembled mini pizza boxes, and a few later surfaced on eBay for as much as $495.

 When a group of crime fighting turtles that love pizza become huge pop culture icons, it's a no-brainer that a pizza company should do business with them.
-Domino's was featured in the first TMNT film in 1990, but ads for Pizza Hut were included on the VHS when the film hit home video.
+Domino's was featured in the first Teenage Mutant Ninja Turtles film in 1990, but ads for Pizza Hut were included on VHS when the film hit home video.
 Pizza Hut also reportedly spent around $20 million on marketing campaigns for the Turtles during the 1990 "Coming Out of Their Shells" concert tour and album release.
 The partnership continued all the way up to the 2014 release of Michael Bay's Teenage Mutant Ninja Turtles.

 In 1984, Pizza Hut kicked off the BOOK IT! program, an initiative to encourage children to read by rewarding them with "praise, recognition and pizza."
 It was such a success that First Lady Barbara Bush threw a reading-themed pizza party at the White House in 1989.
 The program is now the "longest-running corporate-supported reading program in the country" and has reached over 60 million children.